sybarits/Type-on-Strap/pages/about.md

 Sybarits is the streets of pleasure seekers in Greece around the 5th century B.C..

-This is the name of nest for ants that is introduced in "les fourmis" writen by Bernard Werber.
+This word is introduced in "les fourmis" writen by Bernard Werber.